andyglick/knife-api/README.md

 # Knife-API

+Erik Hollensbe first released knife-dsl in November of 2012.
+His last release took place in December of 2012.
+Today it is September 2014. knife-dsl has 3 pull requests, each of which would relax the existing constraint on the chef version so that knife-dsl could work with chef 11.

+Rather than wait for Erik, I decided to take this on, and to indicate a change of ownership I changed the name of the gem to knife-api as I explained below.
+I released 0.1.1 of knife-api on August 23 2014, and the only change besides the name was to bump the compatible chef version to be less than chef 12.
+Chef 12 is the process of being released so I am taking a proactive stance and pushing the chef version to any version less than chef 13 with the release of knife-api 0.1.2.

 Decided to change the name of this gem from knife-dsl to knife-api because the gem exposes methods from knife, the workhorse command line tool from the chef system and makes the methods available to ruby code.
 A library that lets you drive a command line tool programmatically offers an API and is not a DSL.